Hevia/EarthKB/README.md

 # EarthKG
-A pipeline for turning Earth &amp; Life science documents(images, videos, academic papers, news articles) into a full stack neural searchable knowledge base
+A pipeline for turning Earth &amp; Life science documents(images, videos, academic papers, news articles) into a searchable knowledge base

+Very much unfinished, I wrote the README before writing most of the code :---) whoops!
 ## Features
-A complete roadmap can be found [here.]()

-EarthKG offers
-- Data scrapers for wikipedia

 ## Setup

-You can self-host EarthKG &amp; create a knowledge graph from your own collection of documents.
-If you want to see EarthKG in action, check out the demo site which is trained on knowledge graph papers: [link]().
-(Very meta!)

 ### Installing dependencies
 EarthKG is currently not a python package, until then here are the instructions for getting it running on your system.